allancolibao/arcdev-portfolio-v2/src/markdown/self-taught.md

 title: "How I Became a Self-Taught Software Engineer"
 ---

-<h1 class="text-4xl font-black text-gray-400 mb-8 border-l-4 border-purple-400 pl-4">How I Became a Self-Taught Software Engineer</h1>
+<h1 class="text-xl md:text-3xl lg:text-4xl xl:5xl font-black text-gray-400 leading-tight mb-8">How I Became a Self-Taught Software Engineer</h1>

-<p class="text-gray-600 leading-relaxed mb-6">Lorem Ipsum is simply dummy text of the printing and
+<p class="text-xs md:text-sm xl:text-base text-gray-600 leading-relaxed mb-6">Lorem Ipsum is simply dummy text of the printing and
 typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially